marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 # Metadata
-Metadata is often described as "data about data" and helps answer the questions of who, what, when, where, why.
+Metadata is often described as "**data about data**" and helps answer the questions of who, what, when, where, why.
 This descriptive data is essential for creating FAIR and open data, and ensuring that the datasets you preserve will be accessible for many years to come.

 <img src="figures/thumbs-up.png" align="center" width="25"/> Metadata makes it easier for researchers to:
 - share their data,